centreon/centreon-documentation/en/integrations/introduction-integrations.md

 your data, alerts, events, or metrics management processes:

 - [Centreon Stream Connector](https://github.com/centreon/centreon-stream-connector-scripts),
-get the capability to send event and metrics data to a third-party tool and sharing, presenting, or extending the usage on top of your monitoring data.
+get the capability to send event and metrics to a third-party tool.
+They help you to get maximum insights from your monitoring data while seamlessly integrating with your existing processes thanks to advanced filtering and formatting capabilities.

 - [Centreon Open Ticket](https://github.com/centreon/centreon-open-tickets)
 extension introduces additional UI actions and backend boiler-plates to create